CreatingCity/creatingcity.github.io/_proceedings/whpcsc2019.md

 toc: true
 ---

-We are very proud to announce the **Workshop on High Performance Computing for Smart Cities (WHPCSC 2019)** will be held as a workshop inside the [SBAC PAD 2019](http://sbac-pad.facom.ufms.br/).
+We are very proud to announce the **Workshop on High Performance Computing for Smart Cities (WHPCSC 2019)** will be held as a workshop inside the [SBAC PAD 2019](http://sbac-pad.facom.ufms.br/), on October 15-18, Campo Grande, MS.

 ## Call for papers